SylviaOne/Repo-hub/README.md

-## What did one snowman say to the other snow man?
-Do you smell carrot?
+## What did one plate say to the other plate?
+Dinner is on me!